usnistgov/generate_alchemical_lammps_inputs/README.md

  - locally: Run the following in the command line: ``python -m generate_alchemical_lammps_inputs -d``
  - online: [GitHub][docs4nist]

-## Dependencies

-This package is tested for python 3.10+ on all Windows, MacOS, and Linux systems.
-No python library dependencies are required before installation.

 ## Installation

 * Step 1: Download the master branch from our github page as a zip file, or clone it to your working directory with: